 Experimental Configurations.
-For a careful and fair performance comparison, we performed experiments using three different configurations.
+For a careful and fair performance comparison, we run experiments on three different configurations.
 First, we use BLAST, version 2.5, which is a highly optimized state-of-the-art software model checker.
 BLAST is implemented in the programming language OCAML.
-We ran BLAST using all four combinations of breadth-first search (-bfs) versus depth-first search (-dfs), both with and without heuristics for improving the predicate discovery.
+We run BLAST using all four combinations of breadth-first search (-bfs) versus depth-first search (-dfs), both with and without heuristics for improving the predicate discovery.
 BLAST provides five different levels of heuristics for predicate discovery, and we use only the lowest (-predH 0) and the highest option (-predH 7).
 Interestingly, every combination is best for some particular example programs, with considerable differences in runtime and memory consumption.
+The configuration using -dfs -predH 7 is the winner (in terms of solved problems and total runtime) for the programs without defects, but is not able to verify four example programs (timeout).
+In the performance table, we provide results obtained using this configuration (column -dfs -predH 7), and also the best result among the four configurations for every single instance (column best result).
+For the unsafe programs, -bfs -predH 7 performs best.
+All four configurations use the command-line options -craig 2 -nosimplemem -alias "", which specify that BLAST runs with lazy, Craig-interpolation-based refinement, no CIL preprocessing for memory access, and without pointer analysis.
+In all experiments with BLAST, we use the same interpolation procedure (MATHSAT) as in our CPACHECKERbased implementation.
+(The results of all four configurations are provided in Appendix B, to the reviewers.)